 “I have this great recipe you should make!”

 And quite honestly, I love all of this.
-Before I started Homemade Hooplah, I always felt like an outsider whenever the topic of cooking or favorite recipes came up, as if my superb skill at boiling water was no match for their ability to create a perfectly homemade lasagna from memory (which, okay, let’s be real here – that does beat boiling water by a pretty big margin).
+Before I started Homemade Hooplah, I always felt like an outsider whenever the topic of cooking or favorite recipes came up, as if my “superb” skill at boiling water was no match for their ability to create a perfectly homemade lasagna from memory (which, okay, let’s be real here – that does beat boiling water by an astronomically big margin).

 But now that I have my cooking sea legs under me, I love talking about food.
 I love learning new ways to make it.
-I love finding new dishes I had never even heard of.
+I love finding new dishes I never knew existed before.

 And that, my friends, is exactly how I stumbled across Frog Eye Salad.

-I got the original recipe for this salad from a friend who had moved to another state a little more than a year ago.
-I’m sure if we were still living in the same city the topic of this unique treat would have already come up long ago, but as they say, it’s far too easy for our relationships to fall into the “out of sight, out of mind” category with time and distance.
-And, also, if she were still living here, I doubt she ever would have stumbled across this salad.
+I got the original recipe for this salad from a friend who had moved to another state a few years ago.
+I’m sure if we were still close by, the topic of this unique treat would have already come up, but as they say, it’s far too easy for our relationships to fall into the “out of sight, out of mind” with time and distance.
+And, also, if she were still living in sunny Phoenix, I doubt she ever would have stumbled across this salad.
+As I understand it, frog eye salad is more of a midwestern / Pacific coast treat, so usually, only the locals know about it.

 I absolutely loved the idea of pairing sweet and creamy ingredients with pasta, so of course I was going to try it.

-I put it on my recipe to-do list and I had ever intention of making it in June.
+I put it on my recipe to-do list and I had every intention of making it in June.

 But then July came.
 Then August.